ebi-webcomponents/nightingale/packages/protvista-structure-adapter/README.md

-# protvista-structure-dataloader
+# protvista-structure-adapter
-A dataloader and parser (ProtVista compliant) for structural information
+A data adapter to transform PDBe cross references into ProtVista features format.